-I am Assistant Professor of English at the University of Mississippi where I specialize in representations of nationalism and cultural belonging in nineteenth- and twentieth-century Indian literature.
+I am an Assistant Professor of English at the University of Mississippi where I specialize in representations of nationalism and cultural belonging in nineteenth- and twentieth-century Indian literature.
 I earned my Ph.D. from the University of Pennsylvania in 2016 and M.A. degrees in South Asian Studies and English from the University of Michigan in 2009.
 My research and teaching interests include postcolonial literature and theory with a focus on South Asia, theory of the novel, global literatures of protest and resistance, contemporary South Asian diasporic literature and film, and British imperial philosophies and literatures of empire.
-My articles and reviews have been published or are forthcoming in Verge: Studies in Global Asias, Interventions: International Journal of Postcolonial Studies, and South Asia: Journal of South Asian Studies.
+My articles and reviews have been published or are forthcoming in Verge: Studies in Global Asias, Interventions: International Journal of Postcolonial Studies, The Journal of Commonwealth and Postcolonial Studies, and South Asia: Journal of South Asian Studies.